midhunhk/midhunhk.github.io/_posts/2021-12-19-spring-cloud.md

 tags: [technology]
 ---
 Last year I had learnt Spring Cloud and the various components in it, and also had some written notes.
 So this year, when I came across them I decided to persist it in digital form. <br/><br/>
-Being a Java developer and having used Spring MVC and Spring Boot for most of my enterprise projects, it was vey easy to be onboard with Spring Cloud for microservices.
+Being a Java developer and having used Spring frameowrk and Spring Boot for most of my enterprise projects, it was vey easy to be work with Spring Cloud for microservices.
 Spring Cloud provides tools to quickly build some of the common patterns in distributed systems.
 <!-- more -->

 ## Features